 The first part of the exam tests the student's ability to define and develop a research problem.
 In advance of the exam, the student selects a research topic and prepares a proposal on the topic.
 During the exam, the student makes a 15-20 minute presentation of the topic.
 This is followed by about 30-45 minutes of questioning centered on the topic.
+The maximum time given to Part One will be 1.5 hours.

-Nature of the Proposal: The student prepares a 5-8 page (double spaced) written presentation of the problem, describes a research program, which could be undertaken to address the problem, and outlines possible outcomes of the research.
-The report must be submitted to members of the Committee at least one week before the exam.
-The student should discuss the report with her/his advisor while preparing it.
+Nature of the Proposal: The student prepares a 12- page (maximum; 1.5 spacing) written presentation of the problem, a hypothesis that will be tested, the significance of the problem, a description of a research program which could be undertaken to address the problem (e.g., experimental or theoretical methods), and outlines possible outcomes of the research.
+The proposal must be submitted to members of the Committee at least one week before the exam.
+The student should discuss the proposal with her/his advisor while preparing it.
+Format of the Proposal